 Guyana opposition leader accuses government of fraud in presidential vote

-Guyana's opposition leader Bharrat Jagdeo on Thursday accused the nation's election authority of committing fraud in this week's presidential vote, saying the group had inflated the vote count to favor the incumbent candidate, President David Granger.
+Guyana opposition leader Bharrat Jagdeo on Thursday accused the nation's elections commission of fraud in tallying the results of Monday's presidential vote, saying the group inflated the vote count to favor the incumbent, President David Granger.
+The South American nation this week held an election to choose who will oversee an oil boom set to transform the former British colony, which faces a test of whether it can sustainably manage a sudden influx of natural resource wealth.

+Jagdeo said the Guyana Elections Commission altered the vote count in a populous area known as Region Four.
+"This is thievery, this is totally fake," Jagdeo told reporters.
+"We cannot take this sitting down.
+This is not a Banana Republic."

+The commission released a tally sheet for Region Four that showed Granger's APNU-AFC coalition beating Irfaan Ali of the opposition PPP party by a wide margin.
+Jagdeo said the results for that region were inconsistent with the statements of poll released at individual voting centers there.

-Representatives of the electoral authority did not respond to requests for comment.
+The commission has not yet proclaimed a winner.
+Representatives of the electoral commission did not respond to requests for comment.

+Reuters was unable to obtain comment from Granger's office.
+The Commonwealth Observer Group, which is mostly made up of representatives of former British colonies, on Thursday said Guyana must ensure that the tally of votes "properly follows legal steps."

+Tabulation of final results "has not yet been completed and verified according to the established procedures," the group said in a statement signed by its chairman, former Barbados Prime Minister Owen Arthur.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)